ufs-community/uwtools/docs/sections/user_guide/yaml/tags.rst

      e: 2.718
      pi: 3.141

 Values from files later in the sequence overwrite their predecessors, and full-value replacement, not structural merging, is performed.
-For example, giben ``numbers.yaml``:
+For example, given ``numbers.yaml``:

 .. code-block:: yaml